 Conservatory Cleaning Mistakes to Avoid

 Conservatory roofs often feature a ventilation point at the ridge (the highest point of your conservatory roof with the cresting or finial).
 It is important to avoid this area when washing your conservatory roof, especially with a high-pressure device such as a jet washer, as this can cause leaking.

 Although it can be tempting to use chemical cleaners on your conservatory roof, this can damage the integrity of the glazing, and reduce its effectiveness over time.

 Don’t forget to lubricate the hinges and locking points throughout your conservatory!
 Using a lubricant such as WD-40 can help to maintain your warranty.

-Live in Design has provided premium conservatory, window and door installation to customers across the South Coast since 1994.
-Located in Fair Oak, Eastleigh, Live in Design is the one stop shop for all your supply and installation needs.
+Inspired Windows and Conservatories has provided premium conservatory, window and door installation to customers across the South Coast since 1994.
+Located in Fair Oak, Eastleigh, Inspired Windows and Conservatories is the one stop shop for all your supply and installation needs.
 With an unbeaten catalogue of styles, finishes, and designs and an expert installation team, we provide high quality, professional supply and installation services that transform and add value to your home.

 To get in touch with our team, complete our contact form.
 You can also keep up with our news and blogs on Facebook, @InspiredSouthampton.